gvanuxem/jlfricas.documentation/README.md

  And optionnally:
   - MathLink (use the option `--enable-mathlink` at configure time)
-  - PythonCall (and CondaPkg if you want to install some Python® packages)
+  - PythonCall (and CondaPkg if you want to install some Python® packages, use Julia for this)
   - Plots
   - UnicodePlots (will be used by default if installed)
   - Latexify